iamrajjoshi/iamrajjoshi/README.md

-hello 👋! i am raj, i graduated from uiuc, and currently i am building [sentry.io](https://www.sentry.io).
+👋 hello! i am currently a swe at sentry.io. previously, i was a intern at Amazon and before that, i was a student at uiuc. if i am not coding, i am probably running.